open-education-hub/operating-systems/content/chapters/software-stack/lab/content/libc.md

 The most important library in modern operating systems is the **standard C library**, also called **libc**.
 This is the library providing system call wrappers and basic functionality for input-output, string management, memory management.
 By default, a program is always linked with the standard C library.
-In the examples above we've explicitly disabled the use of the standard C library with the help of the `-nostdlib` linker option.
+In the examples above, we've explicitly disabled the use of the standard C library with the help of the `-nostdlib` linker option.

 By using the standard C library, it's much easier to create new programs.
 You call existing functionality in the library and implement only features particular to your program.